subhrodas/subhrodas.github.io/_pages/about.md

 ---

-I am a Staff Research Scientist and Research Manager at the [MIT-IBM AI Lab](https://mitibmwatsonailab.mit.edu/) in IBM Research, Cambridge MA.
+I am a Staff Research Scientist and Research Manager at the [MIT-IBM AI Lab](https://mitibmwatsonailab.mit.edu/) in [IBM Research](https://research.ibm.com/).
 As a Research Affiliate at MIT and Principal Investigator (PI), I work on developing novel deep learning algorithms in collaboration with MIT researchers.

 My research interests are broadly in the areas of Representation Learning, Generative AI, Foundation Models, Trustworthy Machine Learning, Large Language Models, Reinforcement Learning, Dynamical Systems and ML Optimization methods.
 At the MIT-IBM AI Lab, my research work focuses on uncertainty quantification and human-centric system design for Large Language Models; deep learning for time-series; and, robust, accelerated & distributed optimization methods.